-OFF/ACCESSORY): When the vehicle is stopped with the engine on, press the button once to turn the engine off.
+When the vehicle is stopped with the engine on, press the button once to turn the engine off.

 Do not turn the engine off when the vehicle is moving.
 This will cause a loss of power assist in the brake and steering systems and disable the airbags.

-In an emergency, if the vehicle must be shut off while driving:
+If the vehicle must be shut off in an emergency:

 - Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force. - 2.
-Shift the vehicle to neutral.
+This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to neutral.
 This can be done while the vehicle is moving.
 After shifting to neutral, firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop.
 Shift to P (Park) with an automatic transmission, or Neutral with a manual transmission.
-Turn the ignition to OFF. - 4.
+Turn the ignition to OFF. - 1.
 Set the parking brake.
-See Parking Brake on page 9-35
+See Parking Brake on page 9-36